Copyright © 2016

 Carmelo seemed to be overjoyed at the thought of not only fighting the French but tricking them as well.
 He began to make suggestions to Thomas as the two friends walked through the camp in search of the Quartermaster.

 When he finally found the large tents that made up the Quartermaster's stores, Thomas entered and looked around.
-The first person he saw was the same Sergeant that Captain Sharpe had threatened.
+The first person he saw was the same Sergeant that Captain Grey had threatened.
 The Sergeant looked a little subdued when he saw Thomas standing there.

 Gruffly the Quartermaster Sergeant said.